Japan – A Technological Tour

-But there’s plenty more – for example Tsukuba Expo Centre, which focuses on rockets, robotics and submarine vehicles but also has a terrific planetarium and a well-known robot in the foyer who plays an organ.
+But there’s plenty more – for example Tsukuba Expo Center, which focuses on rockets, robotics and submarine vehicles but also has a terrific planetarium and a well-known robot in the foyer who plays an organ.
 There’s also Science Square, where the emphasis is on industrial technology and a truly fascinating glimpse into what the near future might be like, based on the rate of technological innovation at the National Institute of Advanced Industrial Science and Technology (or AIST).

 It’s thrilling stuff, and makes for a fine day trip from Tokyo.
-You can read more about Tsukuba here.

 Elsewhere in Tokyo

 There are many other technological attractions in Japan’s lively capital.
 For example, you can visit Odaiba, an artificial island that contains the Miraikan National Science Museum.